CRA Tax Audits – Tax Audit Lawyer Toronto, Barrie, GTA

 In the same way you would not contemplate taking or defending court action without legal advice and representation, you should not attempt to go through a tax audit without expert legal assistance.

 The Tax Audit team at Rogerson Law Group, led by Andrew Rogerson (the firm’s founder) and is highly experienced in helping clients with their Tax audits and dealing with the CRA on their behalf.
-Andrew is assisted by Angela Salvatore who is a tax lawyer.
+Andrew is assisted by Angela Salvatore who is a tax lawyer in Toronto.

 The information contained above is for general guidance on your rights and responsibilities and is not to be construed as legal advice.